 Linda released his hand and stepped behind the divider.

-Hypnotized, Ben stuck out his hand ever so slowly, touching the warm softness, caressing the lace overlay and drinking it all in with unblinking eyes.
+Hypnotized, Ben stuck out his hand ever so slowly.
+Like touching a neglected animal for the first time in a loving way, scared that it may flee.
+Stroking the warm softness.
+Caressing the lace overlay.
+Smoothing the gentle ruching and drinking it all in with unblinking eyes.

 “Hurry up!” came the impatient cry from behind the divider.

-He found himself inadvertently pulling it off the hanger, then clumsily trying to hang onto it as he pulled his t-shirt and shorts off.
-As the soft material cascaded down over him a mighty counter ripple ran up his young body, emanating from his toes and culminating its powerful surge in the follicles of his hair.
-His whole body reverberated from the resonance induced by these two mighty frequencies intersecting halfway up his young body.
-He had never ever felt like this before but somehow he knew he’d been hooked.
+He found himself inadvertently pulling it off the hanger, then clumsily trying to hang onto it with one hand as he pulled his t-shirt and shorts off with the other.
+As the soft material cascaded down over his sensitive skin a mighty counter ripple, emanating from the tips of his toes, ran counter directionally up his young body.
+A resulting resonance, so powerfully evoked from these two mighty frequencies intersecting halfway up his body, it was felt reverberating in the follicles of his hair.
+He had never ever felt like this before but somehow knew he’d been hooked…

 “You finished yet?”

-Ben managed to pull his leaden legs round the divider very ungracefully.
+Ben managed to pull two leaden legs round the divider very ungracefully.

-“About time… You look lovely my dear, now let’s have some tea!
-It must be cold by now.”
+“It’s about time… You look lovely my dear!
+Now, let’s have some tea!
+I’m sure it must be cold by now…”

-It sounded like it was an everyday occurrence seeing him in a dress.
-It set him at ease.
-Ben plonked down in his chair, his dress was all over the place.
+It sounded as if it was an everyday occurrence seeing him in a dress.
+Somehow it set him at ease.
+Ben plonked down in his chair his dress was all over the place.

-She stood up and proceeded to sweep her dress in underneath her as she sat down as elegantly as a seven year old could manage.
+Standing up she proceeded to sweep her dress in underneath her with little hands.
+She managed to sit down with as much elegance as a seven year old could muster.

-Ben pulled himself up and decidedly less elegant flopped back down on his hands.
+Ben pulled himself upright.
+Decidedly less elegant he flopped back down on his hands.
 At least he managed to not teeter on yards of material underneath him anymore.

-“That’ll have to do for now.
-You know what?
-Yesterday I was thinking, it would be lovely to have that boy come…”
+“That’ll have to do for now… You know what?
+Yesterday I had a discussion with Mr. Wiggles.
+We agreed it would be lovely having that boy over… ”

-Ben had lost her again, he only had eyes for her now and didn’t even notice her dress any more… Odd, he thought to himself…
+Ben had lost her again.
+He only had eyes for her now and didn’t even notice her dress any more.
+For that matter, he didn’t notice his own!
+Odd, he thought to himself…

 Ben eventually did find his tongue after enigmatically stumbling to the warehouse daily.
 Ben and Linda became inseparable that summer.
-Every day Linda brought a different surprise for him and the tea parties expanded to theatrical productions.
+Every day Linda brought a different surprise for him and their humble tea parties expanded to extravagant theatrical productions.
 It was all good until one day…

 “You little pervert!”
-Ben whipped his head around as he heard his mother speak.
-But how… how could she have managed to pull her decidedly more generous frame through the opening without making a noise?
-How did she know?
+Ben whipped his head round as he heard his mother speak!
+But how?
+How could she have managed to pull her (decidedly more generous) frame through the opening without alerting them?
+How did she know they were there?
 And who was she speaking to?

-Linda… a pervert?
-What is a pervert anyway?
-It sounded bad, so how could she call her that, Ben thought.
+Linda?
+A pervert?
+What was a pervert anyway?
+It sounded bad really, really bad.
+So how could she call my friend that then Ben thought?

-“And you… you… get out of that dress right know young man!
-Young lady, you run on home and never ever come near my boy again!
-Do you understand?”
-It felt as if she over-emphasized the word “boy” to Ben.
+“And you… You!
+Get out of that dress right now young man!
+Young lady!
+You run on home and never ever come near my boy again!
+Do you understand me?”
+Ben felt as if she over-emphasized the word “boy”.

 He did not dare speak up against his mother for he knew there would be hell to pay if he did.
-He just ran in behind the divider as quickly as he could, pulled off the dress and threw his own clothes back on.
-When he came round he saw no trace of Linda, she had gone and he knew instantly that he probably would never see her again.
-He did as his mother commanded but his heart bled profusely… He didn’t care about the dress, but he knew he had lost his best friend…
+He just ran in behind the divider as quickly as he could, pulled the dress off and in one motion threw his own clothes back on.
+When he came round he saw no trace of Linda.
+She had fled and he knew instinctively he probably would never see her again.
+He did as his mom commanded but his heart bled profusely.
+He didn’t care about the dress but he knew he had lost his best friend…

 Ben could not remember when last he heard his name sound so sweetly.
-Abruptly he turned.
+Abruptly he swung round.
 Could it really be that this vision knew him from somewhere?
-Somehow beautiful women normally tended to avoid him.
-Well, to be fair, most woman avoided him.
+Somehow beautiful women tended to avoid him.
+Well, to be fair most woman avoided him.
 There was something strangely familiar about her though.